niplav/site/spans.md

-the same set of people, though, since attention span [increases with age](./doc/psychology/attention_span/the_development_of_selective_attention_plude_et_al_1994.pdf)), e.g. via the internet if the test can be done online, save the data and finally apply a [linear trend estimation](https://en.wikipedia.org/wiki/Linear_trend_estimation) or a fancier statistical technique I don't know to find out whether attention spans have declined between the measurements.
+the same set of people, though, since attention span [increases with age](./doc/psychology/attention_span/the_development_of_selective_attention_plude_et_al_1994.pdf)), e.g. via the internet if the test can be done online.
+One could then apply a [linear trend estimation](https://en.wikipedia.org/wiki/Linear_trend_estimation) or a fancier statistical technique I don't know to find out whether attention spans have declined between the measurements.